Valentin Bosioc: Early life and career

 He has been credited as an influencer and is signed to Romanian agency Global Influencers.
 Cotidianul and Biz labelled him one of the most influential fitness bloggers in Romania, with him also being the most followed Romanian sportsperson on Facebook (7th person overall in the country as of February 2019).
 He has written a few books, two of them were The Path to Perfect Abs and Get Guns, as well as developed his own training concept, Full Body Ignition (FBI).
 As of April 2020, he has been uploading workout videos to his YouTube channel for over eleven years and also uses his social media and Facebook page for similar scopes.

-Recently he appeared in SmartJob Podcast by EuropaLibera, he's been invited to BZI Live and he helped Maria Popovici with her fitness journey.
+He appeared in SmartJob Podcast by EuropaLibera, he's been invited to BZI Live and he helped Maria Popovici with her fitness journey.
+Valentin Bosioc has written articles on nutrition and lifestyle topics in Romanian health publications..
+He also appeared on CSID Talks, a podcast produced by Ce se întâmplă, doctore?, where he discussed metabolism, hormonal changes, abdominal fat, and weight management after the age of 35.

-Recently Bosioc had Alan Aragon invited as a guest in his podcast, where they talked about real evidence-based nutrition, facts and myths in the fitness industry.
+Bosioc had Alan Aragon invited as a guest in his podcast, where they talked about real evidence-based nutrition, facts and myths in the fitness industry.
+In July 2026, Bosioc published the CARE-compliant case report The Metabolic Paradox: Early Carotid Atherosclerosis Despite a Favorable Cardiometabolic Profile in Alan Aragon's Research Review (AARR).

 Since then he is helping Romanian women to achieve hormonal balance and to change their entire life through FullBodyIgnition (FBI) platform.